 North Dakota Sublease Agreement

-A North Dakota sublease agreement is a legal contract that allows a tenant, referred to as the “sublessor,” to rent out all or a portion of their rental property to another tenant, known as the “sublessee” or “subtenant”.
-This arrangement is typically utilized when a tenant wishes to bring in a roommate or move out before the end of their lease.
+A North Dakota sublease agreement represents a legal contract that enables a tenant, referred to as the “sublessor,” to rent out all or part of their rental property to another tenant, known as the “sublessee” or “subtenant.”
+Furthermore, this sublease arrangement typically helps when tenants wish to bring in a roommate or move out before their lease ends.
+Additionally, the North Dakota sublease contract creates new obligations while maintaining the sublessor’s responsibility under the master lease.

 North Dakota Sublease Agreement